-Shakespeare’s‘Romeo and Juliet’ famously tells the tragic story of two ill fated, star crossed lovers who meet their untimely demise due to their families long standing bitter feud.
-However, out of this tragedy comes hope as it eventually leads to their familes reconciliation.
-Much like the Romeo and Juliet story I am hoping that some of the feuds I have had with many other therapists with different names will eventually lead to some reconciliation around the confusion and stupidity of the many different names we use.
+Shakespeare’s‘Romeo and Juliet’ famously tells the tragic story of two ill-fated, star-crossed lovers who meet their untimely demise due to their families long-standing bitter feud.
+However, out of this tragedy comes hope as it eventually leads to their families reconciliation, and like Romeo and Juliet, I am hoping that some of the feuds I have had with other therapists with different names will eventually lead to some reconciliation.

 Oh Romeo, Romeo, where art thou Romeo…